ajay-gandhi/alfred/README.md

 });
 ```

-_Note:_ Because I need to install chromium manually, I'm using Puppeteer v1.0.0, which is compatible with this version of chromium (65).
+_Note:_ Because I need to install chromium manually, I'm using Puppeteer v1.0.0, which is compatible with the version of chromium I installed (65).

 #### Adding private data